mbernste/mbernste.github.io/_posts/2025-12-21-attention.md

 Attention was developed in the context of [language modeling](https://en.wikipedia.org/wiki/Large_language_model) and is often introduced as a mechanism for a neural network to identify how different words of a sentence relate to one another.
 For example, take the sentence, “I like sushi because it makes me happy.”
 Attention may enable the model to explicitly and dynamically recognize that the word “it” in this sentence is referring to “sushi”.
 Similarly it may enable the model to recognize that the words “me” and “I” are related in that they both are referring to the same entity (i.e., the speaker of the sentence).

 While attention is most often explained in the context of language modeling, the idea is far more general: It is simply a way to explicitly draw relationships between items in a set.
 In this blog post, we will step through the attention mechanism both mathematically and intuitively with a focus on how attention is, at its a core, a way to relate items of a set together.
-We will then present a minimal example of an attention model used in a binary classification task that is not solveable using a naïve [bag of words](https://en.wikipedia.org/wiki/Bag-of-words_model) model.
+We will then present a minimal example of a neural network that uses attention to perform binary classification in a task that is not solveable using a naïve [bag of words](https://en.wikipedia.org/wiki/Bag-of-words_model) model.

 Inputs and outputs of the attention layer
 ----------------------------------------------